HSKWON023/Project/README.md

 This project implements a Denoising Diffusion Probabilistic Model (DDPM) and an extended DDIM fast sampler to generate MNIST handwritten digits using PyTorch.

-Diffusion models are state-of-the-art generative models and form the basis of modern systems such as Stable Diffusion.

 ---

 ## 📌 1.
 Project Goals